dixantmittal/numpy-neural-network/README.md

-# Vanilla Neural Network
+# Numpy Neural Network
-This project implements the neural network from scratch.
+This project implements the neural network using numpy.
 After reading CS231n, it was initially made to test the understanding of Backpropagation.
 Later, I started adding more stuff into it such as adam optimizer.
 Code structure is simple and written in an understandable manner.